rokeller/teakv/README.md

 }
 ```

-Now you register the Key/Value store for `Guid` keys and `Person` values as follows to persist values in the `people`
+Now you register the Key-Value store for `Guid` keys and `Person` values as follows to persist values in the `people`
 directory:

 ```csharp